mitogen-hq/mitogen/docs/howitworks.rst

     leading to a deadlock.
 Therefore any internal services (module loader, logging forwarder, etc.) must rely on simple string formats, or only perform serialization from within the broker thread.

-Use of HMAC
-###########

-In the current implementation the use of HMAC signatures over data frames is mostly redundant since all communication occurs over SSH, however in order to reduce resource usage, it is planned to support connecting back to the master via plain TCP, at which point the signatures become important.

 The IO Multiplexer